cloudfoundry/community/README.md

 * [Roles](toc/ROLES.md) - (Status: PROPOSED) - Description of the various technical community roles
 and the responsibilities, requirements, privileges and scope of each role

-* [Technical Oversight Committee](toc/TOC.md) - (Status: PROPOSED) - Technical governance structure and
+* [Technical Oversight Committee](toc/TOC.md) - (Status: ACTIVE) - Technical governance structure and
 process

 * [Governance Concept](toc/GOVERNANCE.md) - (Status: INFORMATIONAL) - Informational background on the
 thinking behind how the TOC should structure the work of the technical community.

-* [Change Plan](toc/CHANGEPLAN.md) - (Status: PROPOSED / WORK IN PROGRESS) - Plan for how to get from the community's current policies and practices to a new desired state
+* [Change Plan](toc/CHANGEPLAN.md) - (Status: WORK IN PROGRESS) - Plan for how to get from the community's current policies and practices to a new desired state

 ## Working Groups